ISISNeutronMuon/isisneutronmuon.github.io/data/radar/preview/longhorn.md

 title: "Longhorn"
 quadrant: platforms
 ring: trial
----
+description: |
   [Longhorn](https://longhorn.io/) is a distributed block storage system for Kubernetes.
   Longhorn is cloud-native storage built using Kubernetes and container primitives.
+---

 Currently under trial by the interactive reduction project.